-If you need specialized care, there is a copayment for an office visit to an in-network specialist if you are enrolled in the \$400 or \$900 options.
-If you are enrolled in the \$1,850 or \$2,850 option, covered services are subject to the applicable deductible and coinsurance to visit an in-network specialist.
+If you need specialized care, there is a copayment for an office visit to an in-network specialist if you are enrolled in the \$400 or \$900 option.
+If you are enrolled in the \$1,850 or \$3,000 option, covered services are subject to the applicable deductible and coinsurance to visit an in-network specialist.